Belan-Mihail/tanks-battle/README.md

 ### User Stories

 1. As a user, I want to be able to enter my name.
-2. As a user, I want to play with computer.
+2. As a user, I want to receive a small welcome message explaining the essence of the game at the beginning of the game.
 3. As a user, I want to have a choice of game difficulty.
 4. As a user, I want to be notified that my shot hit the target
 5. As a user, I want to be notified that computers shot hit the target